India's death toll from coronavirus crosses 400,000; vaccination drive falters

-MUMBAI/AHMEDABAD (Reuters) -India’s official death toll from the coronavirus reached 400,000 on Friday, though experts say the actual number of dead could have reached one million or even higher, with a possible third wave approaching.
+MUMBAI/AHMEDABAD (Reuters) -India’s official death toll from the coronavirus topped 400,000 on Friday, though experts say the actual number of dead could have reached one million or even higher, with a possible third wave of infections looming.

 India’s death toll is the third-highest globally.